Codecademy/docs/content/general/concepts/search-algorithms/search-algorithms.md

 ## Application of Search Algorithms

-Search algorithms are used in various fields of artificial intelligence, including
+Search algorithms are used in various fields of artificial intelligence, including:

 ### pathfinding